ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 ### Extending templates

-Now you have to configure the `main_layout.html.twig` template that uses the assets to extend the `home_page.html.twig` template.
+Now you have to add the `main_layout.html.twig` template that uses the assets to the `home_page.html.twig` template.

 To add one template to another, edit `templates/full/home_page.html.twig` and replace it with the following code: